Kartidaya

 Kartidaya (derived from the Indonesian "[Kar]unia Bak[ti] Bu[daya]"; also known as Wycliffe Indonesia) is an Indonesian non-profit organization which is focused on promoting and supporting the work of Bible translation throughout Indonesia.
 They are an independent organization affiliated with Wycliffe Global Alliance, and have working agreements with numerous denominations throughout Indonesia.
 Each Kartidaya member has to find donors to cover their ministry and living expenses since Kartidaya does not give salaries to its members.

 History

 Kartidaya first began in 1989.
-They have grown over the years and currently serve with over 20 different language communities.
+They have grown over the years and currently serve with over 60 different language communities.

 Leadership

-The current director of Kartidaya is Marnix Riupassa.
+The current director of Kartidaya is Nely Hergendi replacing Budi Santoso (still with Kartidaya upto Dec.2025); the previous directors in Kartidaya was Marnix Riupassa.